 For More Information on Christmas in Italy, Please, Read and See:

-- Christmas Guide 2018 for Northern Italy – The Complete List of Christmas Markets, Events and Happenings
+- Christmas Guide for Northern Italy – The Ultimate List of Christmas Markets, Events, and Happenings

 - Italy’s 5 Christmas Gift-Bearers